-- 1 Start Color Editor.
+1 Start Color Editor.

-- 2 Do one of the following:

 - To add a new spot color:

 - On the lower toolbar, click Add.

 - Right-click an existing spot color, and click Add.

 - To duplicate an existing spot color:

 You can duplicate a custom spot color, or you can duplicate a spot color from the internal spot color library.
 The internal spot color library contains spot colors from major spot color manufacturers.